bvaughn/react-virtualized/docs/Grid.md

     ? '...'
     : <User user={user} />

-  // Style is required since it specifies how the cell is to be sized and positioned,
+  // Style is required since it specifies how the cell is to be sized and positioned.
-  // and React Virtualized depends on this sizing/positioning for proper scrolling behavior.
+  // React Virtualized depends on this sizing/positioning for proper scrolling behavior.
-  // By default, the grid component specifies, calculates, and initializes the following style properties:
+  // By default, the grid component provides the following style properties:
   //    position
   //    left
   //    top